 Strike called for Kishtwar tomorrow

-SRINAGAR, May 17: The Bhaderwah town observed a complete shutdown even as curfew remained enforced on the second consecutive day on Friday against the killing of a man on Thursday midnight.
+Srinagar, May 17 : The Bhaderwah town observed a complete shutdown even as curfew remained enforced on the second consecutive day on Friday against the killing of a man on Thursday midnight.

-According to a local news gathering agency GNS said that the curfew continued as police and paramilitary CRPF men deployed in strength in town and adjoining parts of Bhaderwah to maintain law and order.
+Reports reaching GNS said that the curfew continued as police and paramilitary CRPF men deployed in strength in town and adjoining parts of Bhaderwah to maintain law and order.

 He said that curfew continues to remain imposed in the town and there was no report of any untoward incident.
 “The situation is under control,” he said.